MrRoiPanda/CASIO-Draw/README.md

 # How to use

-- With your Casio soft import in your Casio
+- With your Casio soft import files in your Casio
 - Go to Program
-- Run
+- Run it
 - Enjoy

 # Images